ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Much of the information above came from Woodu a seemingly random Chinese Sega entheusiast, "Hi from inside of the great firewall".
 It is unclear at this time where Woodu obtained his Ring* knowledge. https://github.com/Woodu

-What is clear is that he's really obsessed with Sega Jinwin based arcade stuff!
-"Bought a new domain name"<br>
+What is clear is that he's really obsessed with Sega Jinwin based arcade stuff!<br> "Bought a new domain name"<br>
 "Jingwen Sega really is a magic company."<br>
 "I miss it very much."<br>